JPVentura135/SDSS_Project_129/README.md

 ## Project details:

-You will be using TDSS to Examine the Magnetic Variability on the Coolest Stars on the [main sequence](https://en.wikipedia.org/wiki/Main_sequence) (M-dwarfs)
+You will be using SEGUE,SEQUELS and TDSS data to Examine the Magnetic Variability on the Coolest Stars on the [main sequence](https://en.wikipedia.org/wiki/Main_sequence) (M-dwarfs)

-M and L dwarfs are well known for their magnetic activity, which can be observed at optical wavelengths through rotational/spot modulation, dramatic flare events, and atomic emission (often using the H-alpha emission line).
+M and L dwarfs(substellar objects, not on the main sequence) are well known for their magnetic activity, which can be observed at optical wavelengths through rotational/spot modulation, dramatic flare events, and atomic emission (often using the H-alpha emission line).
 One key element to understanding the formation and evolution of magnetic fields on these dwarfs is their variability, in both photometric and spectroscopic observations.
-Using data from the Time Domain Spectroscopic Survey (TDSS), we will examine magnetic variability on cool (M) and ultracool (late-M and early-L) dwarfs in two ways.
+Using data from the Time Domain Spectroscopic Survey (TDSS),you will examine magnetic variability on cool (M) and ultracool (late-M and early-L) dwarfs in two ways.

 Each target in the main TDSS survey is selected based on photometric variability criteria, then follow-up spectra are obtained to understand the cause of variability.
 In the SDSS-III TDSS pilot survey, 1% of the sample (2310 objects) were variable M dwarfs, and those M dwarfs were more likely to show H-alpha in emission.
 The expansion of the M dwarf sample by an order of magnitude during the SDSS-IV TDSS main survey provides the opportunity to examine the differences between variability-selected and non-variable M dwarfs as a function of spectral type and Galactic height, probing the variability of M dwarfs with respect to both age and mass.